Now Get Greater Security Across Microsoft 365 with Latest Integrations

 When combined with on-premises server goods, a hybrid environment is created.
 A hybrid environment can aid in the migration of users or data to Microsoft 365.
 It can allow for the continued presence of specific users or information on-premises and others in the cloud using Microsoft 365 security.

-Many employees enjoy using Microsoft 365 security as it takes the burden off their shoulders, especially when dealing with numerous apps, including Teams, SharePoint, OneDrive, and software applications.
+Many employees enjoy using Microsoft 365 security as it takes the burden off their shoulders, especially when dealing with numerous apps, including Teams, SharePoint Online, OneDrive, and software applications.
 In such circumstances, managing and securing all the content has become increasingly difficult.
 Businesses gain increased visibility into how our content is accessed and used and create and enforce consistent governance across the Microsoft applications by implementing Microsoft 365 baseline.

 Integrate Microsoft 365 with AD DS